 Other Income (Expense)

-Other income consists primarily of interest income earned on our cash balances held at a commercial banks and foreign currency transaction gains (losses).
+Other income consists primarily of interest income earned on our cash balances held at commercial banks and foreign currency transaction gains (losses).
+In 2020, other income also included a gain recognized on termination of a sublease.

 Income Tax Benefit